vihu2223/Distraction-Free-Youtube/README.md

-Distraction-Free YouTube Page
+🎯 Distraction-Free YouTube Page 🎯
+Example preview of the distraction-free YouTube page

+🏷️ Tags
+#HTML #DistractionFree #YouTubePage #Gaming 🎮 #Music 🎵 #Coding 💻 #WebDevelopment 🌐 #CleanDesign 🧹

-Description
+📄 Description
 A simple, clean YouTube page created with HTML that provides a distraction-free experience.
-It includes three categories: Gaming, Songs, and Coding, each with its own dedicated HTML page, all accessible through the main index page.
+It includes three categories: Gaming 🎮, Songs 🎵, and Coding 💻, each with its own dedicated HTML page, all accessible through the main index page.

-Features:
+✨ Features
-Minimalist design for better focus
+Minimalist design for better focus 🧘‍♂️

-Easy navigation between categories
+Easy navigation between categories 🔗

-Separate HTML files for each category
+Separate HTML files for each category 🗂️

-Usage
+🚀 Usage
-Open index.html in a web browser to start
+Open index.html in a web browser to start 🌐

-Click on category links to navigate to Gaming, Songs, or Coding pages
+Click on category links to navigate to Gaming 🎮, Songs 🎵, or Coding 💻 pages

-Files:
+📂 Files

-index.html: Main landing page
+index.html: Main landing page 🏠

-gaming.html: Gaming category page
+gaming.html: Gaming category page 🎮

-music.html: Songs category page
+music.html: Songs category page 🎵

-coding.html: Coding category page
+coding.html: Coding category page 💻